avocado-framework/avocado-vt/docs/source/MultiHostMigration.rst

     serve_packages_from_autoserv: False

-Then you need to update virt-test's config files and sub tests (that live in separate repositories that are not git submodules).
+Then you need to update Avocado-VT's config files and sub tests (that live in separate repositories that are not git submodules).
 You don't need to download the JeOS file in this step, so simply answer 'n' to the quest